 Who is Most at Risk for Getting Colorectal Cancer, Colon Cancer or Rectal Cancer and Who Should be Screened?

-Colorectal cancer screenings can be done starting at age 45 for men and women, but should be done earlier if you have a family history of colon or rectal cancer.
+Colorectal cancer screenings are now recommended starting at age 45 for men and women, but should be done earlier if you are experiencing symptoms or have a family history of colon or rectal cancer.
 Talk to your doctor or gastroenterologist if you think you have that risk.

 Men have a higher risk of developing colon cancer than women and people in the Latino/Hispanic and black communities are also at higher risk.